Skip to Content

 Rinse and repeat.

-On top of that, you get to wander in a beautiful scenery during your days off, visit the ‘canteen’ where the alchemy of grapes takes place and taste the best local wine during the goodby celebration when the ‘vendange’ is over, (the wine that you drink everyday is not of highest, but it is good enough).
+On top of that, you get to wander in beautiful scenery during your days off, visit the ‘canteen’ where the alchemy of grapes takes place and taste the best local wine during the goodby celebration when the ‘vendange’ is over (the wine that you drink every day is not of highest, but it is good enough).

 Flash News: most vineyards don’t provide board and lodging.
 That’s why getting a job through Apcon is such a good deal.

-However, cabins at the vineyard are no Hilton luxury room with a balcony.
+However, cabins at the vineyard are not Hilton luxury rooms with a balcony.

 If you don’t mind staying in a shared dormitory, you will have all you need to mingle and connect with other people and get some rest.
 Heating is usually provided.